openvinotoolkit/openvino/docs/notebooks/102-pytorch-onnx-to-openvino-with-output.rst

 2. OpenVINO IR Model in OpenVINO Runtime
 ------------------------------------------------------------------------------------------------------

-Select inference device
+Select the inference device .....................................................................................
-.....................................................................................

-select device from dropdown list for running inference using OpenVINO
+Select a device from dropdown list for running inference using OpenVINO:

 .. code:: ipython3